Mau NaekMan's Hip Cloth

 This ikat motif pattern made with indigo dyes is called ma’kai bia suna ana referring to a small hooked motif and representing interconnectedness.

-Warp ikat, single panel, twisted fringe, commercial cotton, natural dyes.
+Warp ikat, two panels stitched together, twisted fringe, commercial cotton, natural dyes.
 Tied, dyed and woven in Amanuban, Timor, 2019.

 228 x 105 cm / 90 x 41.5 in